saucelabs/real-device-api/README.md

 ## Sauce Lab's Hosted Appium Server

-Unlock massive **efficiency** gains by running your entire Appium test suite in a single, persistent session.
-Our RDC Access API-driven approach lets you reserve a device **once** and run tests back-to-back, cutting out repetitive setup and wait times.
+Use your devices more efficiently and decrease the runtime of your Appium test suite.
+Our RDC Access API lets you reserve a device
+**once** and run tests back-to-back, cutting out repetitive setup and wait times.

 For a quick start, please see **[Faster, Smarter Appium Testing with RDC Access API Sessions.](./SAUCE_LABS_HOSTED_APPIUM.md)**.